 If you started putting your baby down drowsy but awake and had a consistent nap and bedtime routine from early on, then you will be able to put your baby down for their nap or at bedtime and not have to spend ages rocking, patting or nursing to sleep.
 Starting early on with teaching self-soothing skills is really useful for the second child!

 Once your baby is around the 4-month mark and you start to see them lengthening their naps and taking them at predictable times then you can start implementing a consistent daily sleep schedule.
 Babies (4 months and up) and toddlers have times on the clock where they are ready to nap and fall asleep faster and sleep longer.
 The great thing is that your baby’s midday nap and your toddler’s one nap should be pretty much at the same time (around 12:30/1 pm).
 This means that you can put them together and have space to relax, nap or get some much-needed chores done.

 When it comes to the afternoon catnap I encourage parents to not feel chained to their house.
 This nap, for your baby, is really designed to bridge the gap between the midday nap and bedtime.
 Feel free to have that nap happen in a carrier or stroller.
 This means that you can get out of the house and run off your toddler’s energy at a playground or have an afternoon play date with your friends.

 I hope this helps give you an idea of how you can handle the competing schedules of your newborn baby and toddler.
 It can sound daunting to manage 2 little people, but you’ll soon get into the swing of things.
 If you need further 1:1 help with your children, please do not hesitate to reach out.
 I can even provide a specialized package just for you to work on both your children’s sleep troubles at once.
-Just contact me to enquire!
-Have you had a chance to join my free community where parents come together to discuss child sleep issues?
-Join here!
+Just contact me to enquire.
 I look forward to helping you improve your child’s sleep!